 An Electronic Research Notebook (ERN), often referred to as an electronic laboratory notebook (ELN), is a multi-functional data manager to help consolidate your research information in one place.
-During the course of your project, an ERN can quickly and accurately import protocols, notes, observations, and other data from a computer or mobile device as well as static objects such as photographs of gels.
-ERNs integrate into several types of lab instrumentation and store the data they generate.
+During your project, an ERN can quickly and accurately import protocols, notes, observations, and other data from a computer or mobile device, as well as static objects such as photographs of gels.
+ERNs integrate into several types of lab instrumentation and store the generated data.

-ASU now has an enterprise license for LabArchives a commercial-grade research management platform.
-It supports documenting methods, uploading images, and connecting to project storage.
-It also provides Intellectual property protection, audit functions, and meets the data management expectations of federal agencies.
-More information on the product can be found at Knowledge Enterprise's Research Data Management Electronic Notebooks.
+ASU now has an enterprise license for LabArchives, a commercial-grade research management platform that supports documenting methods, uploading images, and connecting to project storage.
+LabArchives also provides Intellectual property protection audit functions and meets the data management expectations of federal agencies.
+You can find more information on the product at Knowledge Enterprise's Research Data Management Electronic Notebooks.

 There are many data repositories currently serving the research community and it is worth checking with your funding source to see if they have a preference for where the data are published and archived.
 See the Disciplinary Data Repositories section and find out how to identify a suitable disciplinary repository.